Mesothelioma in Canada

 Fibers could easily become airborne as the wind carried them and potentially contaminated local soil and water sources.
 Residents who lived near mines were also likely to be exposed.
 As early as the 1920s, mine owners may have known the health risks caused by exposure, but many of them sat on the information.

-The Canadian government also resisted complete bans on asbestos, despite those bans being recommended by the World Health Organization.
+The Canadian government also resisted complete bans on asbestos despite the World Health Organization’s recommendation.
 Since then, Quebec’s last asbestos mine has closed.

 Anyone who worked in manufacturing, shipbuilding or repair, asbestos mines, or transporting or processing asbestos is potentially at risk.
 Workers in construction, demolition, auto mechanics, and other industrial settings also could have been exposed.